jintonic/gears/README.md

 - examples
   - add an example to show how QE can be implemented
-  - add an example to show how one can use uproot to load ROOT file
   - add examples to show how one can distribute source in a volume or surface

 [G4UserSteppingAction]:http://www-geant4.kek.jp/lxr/source/tracking/include/G4UserSteppingAction.hh